-8. Read through the Getting started with R document (on Moodle) and install R/RStudio and run the commands in the document yourself.
+8. Read through the short document "Getting started with R" (available on the course webpage) and hopefully install R/RStudio and run the commands in that document yourself.

-The R questions on these problem sheets need only a very small knowledge of R. R code will be supplied in questions and/or at the end of the sheet - this will be code you can copy and paste into R.
+The R questions on these problem sheets need only a very small knowledge of R. R code will be supplied in questions.
+Each sheet will also be accompanied by a file containing further R code and more help, see the file sheet1.R for this sheet.
+There will be code you can cut and paste into R, and this code will also appear at the end of each sheet.